allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 - `--parallelism` is the maximum number of concurrent workers.
 The actual count is the smaller of this value and the selected execution-unit count.
+- `--preflight` reruns the read-only source and destination checks for the exact selection immediately before provisioning workers.
+It requires `--execute`.
 - `--cluster` defaults to `dolma3p5-14t` and sets the worker `cluster` tag.
 - `--project` defaults to `oe-other` and sets the worker `project` tag.
 - `--region` defaults to `us-east-1` and can be overridden directly or with